 In the large reptile tree

 Henkelotherium and Zhangheotherium do not nest together.
-Rather Henkelotherium nests with Nambaroo and Plesiadapis + rabbits.
+Rather Henkelotherium nests with rabbits.
 Wikipedia considers Henkelotherium a paurodontid dryolestid (formerly considered a eupantothere) and similar in locomotion patterns to tree shrews and opossums.
 Key to Henkelotherium are the enlarged dentary incisors (premaxilla remains unknown).
 This represents the first step toward the larger incisors found in plesiadapiformes, Tupaia-like tree shrews, apatemyids and rodents + multituberculates.

 Back to Zhangheotherium, you’ll note

-the dentary condylar process curves dorsally and no post-dentary bones are present (all had become middle ear bones enclosed within the petrosal).
+the dentary condylar process curves dorsally and no post-dentary bones are present.
 That dorsal curve removes most of the ability to resist jaw dislocation often caused by struggling large prey and or small pieces of even larger prey are working against large canines, which were also not present in Zhangheotherium.
-These traits point to a tiny prey diet, likely of insects, just like pangolins.
+These traits point to a tiny prey diet, likely of insects.